GuMorming/SimLLM/README.md

 # SimLLM
-Code base for "Sim-LLM: Efficient Inference Optimization Based on Task Similarity for Large Language Models in Edge"
+Codebase for "Sim-LLM: Optimizing LLM Inference at the Edge through Inter-Task KV Reuse"

+Evaluation code will be released soon.